eKirad/custom-react-hooks/README.md

 A custom React Query (TanStack Query) -like hook that executes and async function and persists the response in a local state.

+### 6. `useClickOutside`

+A custom hook that detects a click that is performed outside of a certain component.
+This might come especially handy when dealing with drop-downs, when one would like to detect a user movement outside of the drop-down/select component and perform certain actions (e.g. auto-close an opened select component).

 ## Usage

 ### 1. `useEffectOnUpdateOnly`